 Different Between Aluminum Die Casting and Gravity Casting

-The reason that aluminum die Casting has survived the test of time is a matter or efficiency.
+The reason that aluminum die Casting has survived the test of time is a matter of efficiency.
 Some of the earliest casting examples have been found in China dating back thousands and thousands of years.
-In fact every major civilization from the Egyptians to the Romans practiced aluminum casting.
+In fact, every major civilization from the Egyptians to the Romans practised aluminum casting.
 This skill came back into vogue during the Renaissance and has continued to advance and evolve from there.
 While Sand Casting is the most popular casting process there are many, many more processes available to the backyard foundries.

 What is Gravity Casting